-Just as important as character is that you have the required competence to be a key person to coordinate our befriending services, helping young people achieve their full potential.
+Just as important as character is that you have the required competence to be a key person in supporting our befriending services, helping young people achieve their full potential.

-It is essential that you have an understanding of volunteer management preferably with at least two years experience in that field.
-You will be very competent in all aspects of recruiting, training and supporting volunteers in their role.
+It is essential that you have experience in working with & supporting young people as well as an understanding of volunteer management.
 Confident in taking the initiative, you will have strong problem solving skills and bring a ‘can do’ attitude to the role.
-Ideally you will be educated to degree level however experience in this field will be taken into account.

-Your character will come first – as good people make good organisations great – and we require a balanced, capable and passionate individual; able to work with volunteers and young people.
-You will need to quickly create mutual trust with your colleagues and our volunteers, being able to work on your own initiative and as part of a team.
+Your character will come first – as good people make good organisations great – and we require a balanced, capable and passionate individual; able to work on your own initiative and as part of a team.

 Key to the role will be the ability to assess the needs of the young people and facilitate and support each befriending relationship.